 Bankruptcy/Insolvency Searches for Singapore Individuals & Companies

-What is a Bankruptcy or Corporate Insolvency Search?
+What is a Bankruptcy or Corporate Insolvency Search in Singapore?

-A bankruptcy search is an enquiry conducted on individuals to ascertain his/her bankruptcy status (i.e. whether the individual is a bankrupt).
+A bankruptcy search is an enquiry conducted on individuals to ascertain his/her bankruptcy status (i.e. whether the individual is a bankrupt) in Singapore.
 An individual is declared as a bankrupt by the High Court when he/she is unable to repay debts of more than $15,000.

-A corporate insolvency search, on the other hand, is an enquiry conducted to determine the liquidation status of companies that have been compulsorily wound up by the court.
+A corporate insolvency search, on the other hand, is an enquiry conducted to determine the liquidation status of Singapore companies that have been compulsorily wound up by the court.
 Here, the term “insolvency” refers to an organisation that is unable to fulfil its financial obligations to its creditors.
+A corporate insolvency search is just one type of check that can be done against registered companies in Singapore.

 Who can conduct a bankruptcy or corporate insolvency search?